Research Data Retention and Access

 In the case of university employees and students who hold subcontracts for projects in which the principal investigator is at another institution, the university investigator is responsible for access and retention requirements for those aspects of the project performed at the university.
 In the case of university employees or students who perform research at another institution (such as during a faculty development leave or research elective), the data access and retention policy of the host institution will apply, although the university employee or student remains responsible to the university for his/her personal research data.

 If the principal investigator leaves the university, he/she shall, in most cases, be permitted to take either the original data or a copy of such data, and a copy of materials needed to analyze, use or interpret the data (subject to all applicable requirements for the transfer of biological materials).
-The decision whether to allow the departing investigator to take the original data or a copy will be made by the Executive Vice President for Academic and Research Affairs on a case-by-case basis.
+The decision whether to allow the departing investigator to take the original data or a copy will be made by the Executive Vice President & Chief Academic Officer on a case-by-case basis.
 The decision will depend upon the individual circumstances, including whether the departing individual will be transferring to another academic institution, whether an ongoing grant that supported the research will be transferred to another institution or will remain at the university under direction of a new PI, any requirements or stipulations of the research sponsor, the nature and format of the data or materials involved, the ease and expense of copying the data, and any other relevant considerations.

 Any removal of data or materials by a departing investigator will be subject to the restrictions and conditions described below.